Predicting O-GlcNAcylation Sites in Mammalian Proteins with Transformers and RNNs Trained with a New Loss Function: Abstract

 \section{Abstract}

-Glycosylation, a protein modification, has multiple essential functional and structural roles.
 O-GlcNAcylation, a subtype of glycosylation, has the potential to be an important target for therapeutics, but methods to reliably predict O-GlcNAcylation sites had not been available until 2023; a 2021 review correctly noted that published models were insufficient and failed to generalize.
 Moreover, many are no longer usable.
-In 2023, a considerably better recurrent neural network (RNN) model with an F\(_1\) score of 36.17\% and a Matthews Correlation Coefficient (MCC) of 34.57\% on a large dataset was published.
-This article first sought to improve these metrics using transformer encoders.
-While transformers displayed high performance on this dataset, their performance was inferior to that of the previously published RNN.
-We then created a new loss function, which we call the weighted focal differentiable MCC, to improve the performance of classification models.
-RNN models trained with this new function display superior performance to models trained using the weighted cross-entropy loss; this new function can also be used to fine-tune trained models.
-A two-cell RNN trained with this loss achieves state-of-the-art performance in O-GlcNAcylation site prediction with an F\(_1\) score of 38.88\% and an MCC of 38.20\% on that same large dataset.
+In 2023, a considerably better recurrent neural network (RNN) model was published.
+This article creates improved models by using a new loss function, which we call the weighted focal differentiable MCC.
+RNN models trained with this new loss display superior performance to models trained using the weighted cross-entropy loss; this new function can also be used to fine-tune trained models.
+An RNN trained with this loss achieves state-of-the-art performance in O-GlcNAcylation site prediction with an F\(_1\) score of 38.88\% and an MCC of 38.20\% on an independent test set from the largest dataset available.